eemokey/eemokey.github.io/_pages/mentorship.md

 If you are a USC undergraduate, Masters’s student, or USC affiliate, please see this [project interest form](https://forms.gle/FQEM4d3LvAEPBmC79) for open positions in my ongoing projects.

-I encourage inquiries from students at all levels and experiences, especially those from underrepresented communities.
+I encourage inquiries from students at all levels.

 For general interest, check out our [lab-wide interest form](https://forms.gle/4dnhu7xtMZLJQHrE6).